Azure/azure-sphere-gallery/OSNetworkRequirementChecker-PC/README.md

 The command line utility has a single source file which supports compiling on Windows (i.e. Visual Studio or Visual Studio Code) and Linux (i.e. Visual Studio Code or g++):

 #### On Windows (Visual Studio)
-Open the `OSNetworkRequirementChecker-PC.sln` and build it.
+Open the `OSNetworkRequirementChecker-PC.sln` from Visual Studio and build it.
 The executable should be generated in the following directory:
 ```
-<WRKDIR>\x64\Debug\OSNetworkRequirementChecker-PC.exe
+<WORKDIR>\x64\Debug\OSNetworkRequirementChecker-PC.exe
 ```

 #### On Linux (g++)
-Open a terminal window and navigate to your `<WRKDIR>`, and run the following command
+Open a terminal window, navigate to your `<WORKDIR>` and run the following command:

 ```
-~/<WRKDIR> $ g++ -o OSNetworkRequirementChecker-PC main.cpp
+~/<WORKDIR> $ g++ -o OSNetworkRequirementChecker-PC main.cpp
 ```
-Once compiled, the only required executable `OSNetworkRequirementChecker-PC` will be located in the same directory where the command was launched.
+Once compiled, the only required executable `OSNetworkRequirementChecker-PC` will be located in the same `<WORKDIR>` directory.

 ### Testing the app
-To run the application, you just need the single executable file produced from the previous steps:
+To run the application, just the single executable file produced from the previous steps is required:

 #### On Windows
 ```
-.\<WRKDIR>\x64\Debug>OSNetworkRequirementChecker-PC.exe
+.\<WORKDIR>\x64\Debug>OSNetworkRequirementChecker-PC.exe
 ```
 #### On Linux
 ```
 sudo ./OSNetworkRequirementChecker-PC
 ```
-When you run the application, it'll display the checks being executed and their related results as they are performed.
+When running the application, it'll display the checks being executed and their related results, as they are performed.
 A successful output will look the following (errors will be displayed inline in case they occur):
 ```
         Azure Sphere network-checkup utility.
-        Please see https://docs.microsoft.com/en-us/azure-sphere/network/ports-protocols-domains for further details.

         Querying required NTP servers...
         - time from time.windows.com<51.105.208.173> --> Fri Mar 12 23:16:08 2021